baremetal-engine/PotatoAI/README.md

 ## 🙏 Final Thought

 > "Every human is corrupt.
-But PotatoAI is the conscience we might all agree on — not because we forced it, but because it earned our trust."
+But Potato is the conscience we might all agree on — not because we forced it, but because it earned our trust."

 This is your invitation.